tdwg/website/content/pages/conferences/2020/index.md

 # TDWG 2020 annual conference - Alexandria, VA USA

-The 2020 Annual TDWG conference is being organized jointly by [iDigBio](https://www.idigbio.org/), [GBIF](https://www.gbif.org/), and TDWG, with [National Museum of Natural History](https://naturalhistory.si.edu/) (Smithsonian) contributing as local host.
-The conference will be held at the [The Westin Alexandria Old Town](https://www.marriott.com/hotels/travel/wasxw-the-westin-alexandria-old-town/).
+The 2020 Annual TDWG conference was being organized jointly by [iDigBio](https://www.idigbio.org/), [GBIF](https://www.gbif.org/), and TDWG, with [National Museum of Natural History](https://naturalhistory.si.edu/) (Smithsonian) contributing as local host.
+It was to be held at the [The Westin Alexandria Old Town](https://www.marriott.com/hotels/travel/wasxw-the-westin-alexandria-old-town/).

 ## [Visit the conference website](https://www.idigbio.org/content/biodiversity-summit-2020)